tranchung2007/nvim/README.md

 - oils : file manager
 - mason, nvim-cmp, nonels : lsp completion and formating
 - treesister : syntax highlighting
-- fterm : to build single cpp file and input
+- code_runner : to build single cpp file and input
 - ... and some stuff